Cover Image for Fedora 40 Post Installation Steps

 Install Stacer

-Stacer is open open-source tool for system optimization and monitoring
+Stacer is open-source tool for system optimization and monitoring

 sudo dnf install stacer